Retroverted uterus: Causes

 In most cases, a retroverted uterus is a normal variation present from birth.
+As a woman matures, the uterus generally moves into a forward tilt, however in some cases the uterus remains in the same position angled backwards.

-There are other factors, however, that can cause the uterus to become retroverted.
-Pelvic surgery, pelvic adhesions, endometriosis, fibroids, pelvic inflammatory disease, or the labor of childbirth can change the position of the uterus to retroverted.
+Some other conditions and gynaecological diseases can cause a retroverted uterus.
+Endometriosis can cause the retroversion by 'gluing' the uterus to other pelvic structures or attach itself to other organs.
+Uterine fibroids can cause the uterus to tip backwards.

+Pregnancy can sometimes overstretch the ligaments that hold the uterus in place and allow it to tip backwards, however it does tend to return to its original shape.
+Menopause equally affect these ligaments - when menstrual cycles stop, estrogen hormone levels decline and impact the surrounding uterine ligaments.
+Pelvic adhesions (scar tissue) can be caused by surgery in the pelvic area which can pull the uterus into a retroverted position.

 Diagnosis

 A retroverted uterus is usually noted during a routine pelvic examination or with an internal ultrasound.

 It usually does not pose any medical problems, though it can be associated with dyspareunia (pain during sexual intercourse) and dysmenorrhea (pain during menstruation).

 Fertility and pregnancy

 Rarely, a retroverted uterus is due to a disease such as endometriosis, an infection or prior surgery.
 Those conditions, but not the position of the uterus itself, can reduce fertility in some cases.
 A tipped uterus will usually move to the middle of the pelvis during the 10th to 12th week of pregnancy.

 Rarely (1 in 3,000 to 8,000 pregnancies), a retroverted uterus will cause painful and difficult urination and can cause severe urinary retention.
 Treatment for this condition (called "incarcerated uterus") includes manual anteversion of the uterus, and usually requires intermittent or continuous catheter drainage of the bladder until the problem is rectified or spontaneously resolves by the natural enlargement of the uterus, which brings it out of the tipped position.

 In addition to manual anteversion and bladder drainage, treatment of urinary retention due to a retroverted uterus can require the use of a pessary, or even surgery.

 If a uterus does not reposition, it may be labeled persistent.